 The YAS-209 is available from Costco as the ATS-2090 and Yamaha says the two models are identical.

 Little boxes on your sideboard

-The Yamaha YAS-209 is a sound bar and wireless subwoofer combo incorporating two microphones for use with Amazon Alexa.
-Unlike such competitors as the Sonos Beam (which lacks a sub) and the, the Yamaha is not going to get Google Assistant in the future.
+The Yamaha YAS-209 is a soundbar and wireless subwoofer combo incorporating two microphones for use with Amazon Alexa.
+Unlike such competitors as the Sonos Beam (which lacks a sub) and the Bose Soundbar 700, the Yamaha is not going to get Google Assistant in the future.

 The speaker offers DTS Virtual:X for simulated surround effects from a single bar, plus a bunch of media-specific presets: Music, TV program, Movie, Sports, Game and Stereo.

-Connections include HDMI in and out, optical digital and Bluetooth .
-You can connect the sound bar to Ethernet and Wi-Fi for and Alexa support (though no or ).
-Yamaha says compatibility with feature is in the pipeline as well.
+Connections include HDMI in and HDMI (ARC) out, optical digital and Bluetooth .
+You can connect the soundbar to Ethernet and Wi-Fi, for Spotify Connect and Alexa support, though there's no AirPlay 2 or built-in Chromecast.